typetron/typetron.org/tutorials/twitter-clone/notifications.md

 }
 ```

-This looks a bit complex, but it's actually a lot of duplicated code under the if statements, that we can rewrite as:
+This looks a bit complex, but it's actually a lot of duplicated code that we can rewrite as:

 ```file-path
 📁 Controllers/Http/TweetsController.ts